 Place one of the PVC pipes onto an 8 foot strap.

-UPDATE: you can skip steps 2-4 if you're willing to spend just a little more for the "Perfect Fitness Handles" (available online).
+UPDATE: you can skip steps 2-4 by using the "Perfect Fitness Handles" (available online).
 Just cut all the material off of the metal lashing strap cambuckles and loop the handles onto them with a cow hitch knot (loop the webbing through the cambuckle and then through itself).
-As a bonus, they come with a bag and a door anchor!
-If you use the door anchor, try to put it on the side of the door that pulls open so that the door's frame provides reinforcement.
+They come with a bag and a door anchor.
+If you use the door anchor, try to use your suspension device near the hinge on the "pull-to-shut" side of the door so that the door's frame provides some reinforcement.

 Step 3: Create a Handle (B)